OCA/l10n-netherlands/l10n_nl_intrastat/README.rst

 To use this module, you need to:

 #.
-Invoice some companies in other EU countries
+Have invoices to some partners in other EU countries
 #.
 Go to Invoicing - Financial Reports - Intrastat - ICP report
 #.
 Create a report, define a date range, press Update
 #.
-View the values for the date range
+Watch the ICP report values for this date range appear
 #.
 Manually copy the values into your ICP tax entry

 Known issues / Roadmap